apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 ## R3

-R3(RESTFul Pattern Recognition) is a high-performance RESTFul URL recognition tool inspired by [Drain3](https://github.com/logpai/Drain3).
+R3(RESTFul Pattern Recognition) is a high-performance RESTFul URI recognition tool inspired by [Drain3](https://github.com/logpai/Drain3).
 It can be deployed as a standalone application on the observability server and communicate with the SkyWalking OAP.

-R3 can accept a URL list via the gRPC protocol and aggregate similar URLs into a specific format.
+R3 can accept a URI list via the gRPC protocol and aggregate similar URLs into a specific format.
-The aggregated (formatted) URL list can also be queried using the gRPC protocol.
+The aggregated (formatted) URI list can also be queried using the gRPC protocol.

 ### Data Interaction Flow

 ![Data Interaction Flow between OAP, R3](data_interaction_flow.png)

-1. **OAP receives and caches unformatted URL list**: OAP receives observability data through different protocols and identifies all unformatted URLs.
+1. **OAP receives and caches unformatted URI list**: OAP receives observability data through different protocols and identifies all unformatted URLs.
 These URLs are stored in a temporary list categorized by the service they belong to.
 2. **OAP sends URLs to be formatted to R3**: OAP periodically batches the URLs that need formatting and sends them to the R3 service.
-3. **R3 receives and parses the URL list**: R3 asynchronously analyzes the similarity of the received URLs and stores (persists) the results on the local disk to allow features like recovery after a restart.
+3. **R3 receives and parses the URI list**: R3 asynchronously analyzes the similarity of the received URLs and stores (persists) the results on the local disk to allow features like recovery after a restart.
-4. **OAP queries formatted URL list from R3**: OAP periodically queries R3 for the detected formatted URLs and saves the results in memory.
+4. **OAP queries formatted URI list from R3**: OAP periodically queries R3 for the detected formatted URLs and saves the results in memory.
 5. **OAP formats URLs**: When OAP receives new observability data, it matches the URLs against the formatted URLs retrieved from R3.
-If a match is found, the formatted URL is used for subsequent metric calculations.
+If a match is found, the formatted URI is used for subsequent metric calculations.

 ### Scenarios